-We are a focused planning and design consultancy with an unusually broad and current expertise in the realm of public spaces and systems.
+We are a focused landscape architecture, community and transportation planning, and urban design consultancy with broad expertise in the realm of public spaces and systems.

 Meg Storrow and John Kinsella practice their merged and expanded disciplines of planning, urban design and landscape architecture as a 24/7 partnership.
 It is guided by a theory and practice of the interdependence of places and connections, with a human ecology foundation, as the physical basis of livable, active community.

 Their design expertise and focus has accrued over years of training, travel, practice and immersion in architecture, landscape architecture, urban design, historic preservation, experiential graphic design, public art, and multimodal transportation systems.
 Meg and John's deep and broad experience started with responsible positions in world-class architectural, planning and landscape architecture offices working on major iconic projects including Eero Saarinen’s Jefferson National Expansion Memorial, Dulles International Airport terminal, IBM Watson Laboratory and North Christian Church; Roche Dinkeloo's General Foods and Cummins Engine Company's Headquarters; and Paul Rudolph's Boston and Colgate University work.
 That exposure was foundational to the storrow|kinsella approach to planning and design.